 Ever wondered what it would be like to dine at the edge of space?
 Well, that hypothetical scenario might soon become your reality.
 A French startup by the name of Zephalto is planning to take passengers up in space in a balloon for a fascinating, one-of-a-kind meal.

 While space tourism is still a novelty and a niche experience, that is not stopping companies and startups like Zephalto from taking initiatives that take civilians to the stars.
 Fair warning though: this experience isn’t exactly affordable.
 In fact, the French startup plans on charging a whopping USD 132,000 per person.

 How is Zephalto offering space dining?

 Zephalto’s founder and aerospace engineer Vincent Farret d’Astiès partnered with the French space agency CNES to develop this unique idea.
-The company will utilise a special space ballon to offer French dining, complete with fancy food and wine, to six passengers (at a time) at the edge of space.
+The company will utilise a special space balloon to offer French dining, complete with fancy food and wine, to six passengers (at a time) at the edge of space.
 Starting in 2025, the company plans on taking 60 flights annually to provide this extravagant experience.